Updated: Jan 12

 5. Keep your posts up-to-date

 Tagged multimedia elements are any images, videos, audio samples, and more that accompany the text of your post.
 Each element may be titled, described, and tagged with keywords in addition to those found in your post.
-These elements are independently searchable, linked back to your post by default, and can help get your work noticed.
+These elements are independently searchable, linked back to your post by default, and can help get you noticed.

 An example of an aggregate site is Reddit.
 A relevant aggregate site for HLL is the Hell Let Loose "subreddit" on Reddit.
 You can find just about anything you can imagine on Reddit.
 But most of those who visit the HLL subreddit do so to learn about or keep up-to-date on what is happening with Hell Let Loose, specifically.
 Any post relating to Hell Let Loose is likely to gain some attention when posted there.